ecmwf/metview-python/docs/api/comp_toc.rst

       - Computes the temperature from potential tempearture and pressure

     * - :func:`thermo_bufr`
-      - Generates thermodynamical profile from BUFR
+      - Generates thermodynamical profile from :class:`Bufr`

     * - :func:`thermo_data_info`
       - extracts information from a thermo data object